I believe a woman must ensure her hair looks good at all times and that the state of your hair speaks volumes about you.

-Open up the clips on the hair weft by firmly pressing the centre of the hair clip.
+Open up the clips on the hair weft by firmly pressing the center of the hair clip.
 Notice some fine teeth which you will fix into the back-combed area of your natural hair.
 Set the teeth against your scalp at the root of the back-combed areas and then dig in the clip's teeth firmly until you feel that it's securely attached then click back the extension clip into place by pressing down (use both thumbs) on either end.

-Continue to cover the area of your hair where you want to fill-in hair extensions until you get the desired results.
+Continue to cover the area of your hair where you want to fill in hair extensions until you get the desired results.
 If you do this step carefully without rushing through it, your hairstyle will securely remain in place for the entire day and evening.